346665

 Is Now The Time?

 There are several reasons why we think Procore Technologies is a great business.
-While we'd expect growth rates to moderate from here, its .
-Additionally, its impressive gross margins indicate excellent business economics, and its very efficient customer acquisition hints at the potential for strong profitability.
+While we'd expect growth rates to moderate from here, its revenue growth has been impressive over the last three years.
+Additionally, its impressive gross margins indicate excellent business economics, and its customers are increasing their spending quite quickly, suggesting they love the product.

-The market is certainly expecting long-term growth from Procore Technologies given its price-to-sales ratio based on the next 12 months is 9.6x.
-And looking at the tech landscape today, Procore Technologies's qualities stand out, we think that the multiple is justified and we still like it at this price.
+The market is certainly expecting long-term growth from Procore Technologies given its price-to-sales ratio based on the next 12 months is 8.3x.
+But looking at the tech landscape today, Procore Technologies's qualities stand out, and we think that the multiple is justified.
+We still like the stock at this price.

-Wall Street analysts covering the company had a one-year price target of $76.07 per share right before these results (compared to the current share price of $79.32).
+Wall Street analysts covering the company had a one-year price target of $86.91 right before these results (compared to the current share price of $66), implying they see short-term upside potential in Procore Technologies.